UK passes controversial bill to send asylum seekers to Rwanda after two years of challenges - KESQ

 It is designed to deter irregular migration into the United Kingdom, particularly people traveling on illegal – and dangerous – small boats from France, arranged by criminal gangs.

 In theory, the legislation will see some landing in the UK sent to Rwanda where their asylum claim will be considered.
+Planes carrying people to that country are not expected to leave before mid-July.
 If their claim is accepted, they will stay in Rwanda.
 If it is declined, the bill says they cannot be deported by Rwanda to anywhere other than the UK, though it is unclear what would ultimately happen in this scenario.

 Two years after the scheme was first conceived, the absence of any deportations so far has been considered a major failure for Sunak, who has previously marked out stopping small boats as a key priority.